inca/cx-site/src/main/webapp/pages/orm.md

 Like with regular field, you can set an retrieve the association's value:

     lang:scala
-    // set the value
-    country := russia
-    country() = russia
-    country.setValue(russia)
-    // retrieve the value
+    // accessing
-    country()
-    country.apply
-    country.getValue
-    // pattern match the value
+    country.value                       // Option[Country]
-    country.get match {
+    country.get                         // Option[Country]
-      case Some(c: Country) =>
-      case None =>
-    }
-    // get or default
+    country()                           // Country
-    country.getOrElse(new Country)
+    country.getOrElse(default: Country) // Country
-    // set null
+    country.null_?                      // Boolean
-    country.NULL_!
-    // check for null
+    // setting
-    country.NULL_?

-An association's value is initilialized the first time you access it inside a persistent [record](#record).
+    country := switzerland
+    country.set(switzerland)
+    country.set(Some(switzerland))
+    country.set(None)
+    country.setNull

+Associations do not store objects themselves.
+Instead they store the primary key of an object in their internal field.
+You can access and set this value directly using the `field` method:

+    lang:scala
+    country.field   // Field[String, R]
+    country.field := "ch"

+When you access association using its `get`, `apply`, `value` or `getOrElse` methods, the actual record is returned from cache of current transaction.
+However, if record does not exist in cache yet, a transparent SQL select will be issued to fetch this record.
 This technique is usually refered to as *lazy initialization* or *lazy fetching*:

     lang:scala
     val c = new City